kraxel/gterm/README.md

 not work with wayland.
 The x11 server side font rendering comes to mind for example.
 Also any charset quirks dating back to the early x11 days, before unicode and utf-8 did exist.

+## gload

+Bundled with gterm is the small gload utility, which is a xload style load average monitor.